 1. Overview and objectives

 The prospectus is the first step for information for the programme.
-Applicants access this info panel when via the overview button in the available programme list.
+Applicants access this info panel via the overview button in the available programme list.
 Try to be succinct, and make it easier to read by providing more information with hyperlinks to your website.
-Remember that this is the first impression so make sure that the format outlines your core values.
+This is the first impression so make sure that the format outlines your core values.

-The prospectus is not to be confused with the application forms which follow this stage.
+The prospectus is not to be confused with the application form.
 The prospectus is part of programme builder, whereas form builder is found in the admissions module.

 2. Target audience, delivery method, and learning objectives

-The delivery method is for information to provide on the prospectus. the options are online, blended, or face to face.
-If you have a pure online programme, then why not use the VLE course resource package help manage this all within the MySchool platform.
+The delivery method is for information to be provided on the prospectus. the options are online, blended, or face-to-face.
+If you have a purely online programme, then why not use the LMS course resource package to help manage this all within the MySchool platform?

 3. Entry requirements